GameTimeline

 Canon & games

-The Halo games timeline (/halo) covers release and story order for every mainline Xbox/PC title (2001–2021).
+The Halo games timeline (Halo games timeline) covers release and story order for every mainline Xbox/PC title (2001–2021).
 This page is the companion guide for live-action, animation, and TV—use both if you want the full franchise picture.

 No. 343 and the producers describe a Silver Timeline—familiar characters and factions, but plot beats diverge from Reach, Combat Evolved, and later games.
 Watch it as its own adaptation; do not expect game-accurate order or outcomes.